BGU-SE-Courses/bgu-sqe-2025-2025-mbt-sqe-system-testing/README.md

 9. From the **Assign role** dropdown menu select **Student**
 10. Click **Enrol users**

+### Making sure moodle is ready for the tests
+1. Log out from the admin account (tests precondition)

 After performing all these steps, you should have 2 users - a student and a teacher, both enrolled to the same course.